CYBER SECURITY POLICY

 v) Not be reused on multiple account logins

 vii) Be required after a period of inactivity (screen saver with password enabled).

 viii) Never be shared with anyone else

 c) Appropriate storage of passwords.
 Do not write down passwords on paper.
 Do not store passwords on individual laptops, mobile devices or home computers unless they are saved safely in an encrypted application on your mobile device.
 Example: https://start.1password.com search ‘1password’ in the app store on your device.

 d) Never provide security or personal information by email to anyone.

 f) Legal Computer Consultants will never call you to ask for your password over the phone.
 If you do need to provide other confidential credentials ensure that the employee has authority to receive such credentials from firm administrators or partners.

 a) Always lock your computer before leaving your desk: Press the [Windows Key]+[L] to quickly lock your screen.

 b) Enable screen savers with a password to be required after a period of inactivity.

-c) Discuss this: Do not use USB memory devices on office PCs.
+c) Do not use USB memory devices on office PCs.
 Do not save or open files on USB memory media.
 Do not charge/connect Android devices or ‘Trust’ iPhones in USB ports.